Replace and delete data in your Tinybird Data Sources

 tb datasource replace events https://storage.googleapis.com/tinybird-assets/datasets/guides/events_1M_november2019_1.csv

-The request above is replacing a Data Source with the data found in a given URL pointing to a CSV file.
+The example request is replacing a Data Source with the data found in a given URL pointing to a CSV file.
 You can also replace a Data Source in the Tinybird UI:

-Replacing a Data Source completely can also be done through the User Interface
+Replacing a Data Source completely through the User Interface

 Schemas must be identical.
-When replacing data (either selectively or entirely) the schema of the new inbound data must match that of the original Data Source.
-Rows not containing the same schema will go to quarantine.
+When replacing data either selectively or entirely, the schema of the new inbound data must match that of the original Data Source.
+Rows not containing the same schema go to quarantine.

 Next steps